 How Behavioral Questions Help

 Behavioral questions allow the hiring manager to go beyond your resume details and better understand how you view your own experience.
-But they can also make the interview more revealing and valuable to you.
-That’s because they indicate the facility’s work culture and qualities you’d need to thrive there.
-With this extra insight, you can better gauge whether the job and organization are a good fit.
+But they can also make the interview more revealing and valuable to you as they indicate the facility’s work culture and qualities you’d need to thrive there.
+With this extra insight, you can better gauge whether the job and organization fit well.

 • Alertness to health changes